co-cddo/pythagoras-in-the-ai-world/readme.md

 Uses a namespace (the module `Geometric`) to set context.
-It then describes more basic objects to define the more fundemental components that go together to describe a right angle triange as a geometical object made up of three intersecting lines.
+It then describes more basic objects to define the more fundemental components that go together to describe a right angled triange as a geometical object made up of three intersecting lines.

 The code uses both names and construction to describe the objects.